noteed/exploring/README.md

 starts with the first byte of the bytecode.
 I'm not sure yet, but I think the other threads are spawned from other threads and don't exist statically.

-I have bytecode parser.
+I have a bytecode parser.
 To help validate it, I have found a [disassembler](https://github.com/cyxx/rawgl/blob/master/tools/disasm/disasm.cpp) in the rawgl repository.
 This is also helpful to give names to some operations that don't have explicit opcodes elsewhere.